-If an Early Redemption Event as specified in the Final Terms occurs or in case of a Benchmark Event as set out herein, the Issuer may redeem each Security at any time prior to the Maturity Date at its Early Redemption Amount (in each case together with any accrued interest in the case of coupon bearing Securities), by giving a notice to the Securityholders.
+If an Early Redemption Event as specified in the Final Terms occurs or in case of a Benchmark Early Redemption Event as set out in section III.
+5 (Adjustment where the Underlying qualifies as a Benchmark), the Issuer may redeem each Security at any time prior to the Maturity Date at its Early Redemption Amount (in each case together with any accrued interest in the case of coupon bearing Securities), by giving a notice to the Securityholders.

-If the Issuer chooses to redeem the Securities in accordance with this provision, the Issuer shall redeem all, put not part, of the Securities then outstanding on the fifth Business Day after the notice of early redemption has been published (the "Early Redemption Date") and shall pay or cause to be paid the Early Redemption Amount in respect of each Security to the Securityholders for value on such Early Redemption Date, subject to any applicable fiscal or other laws or regulations.
+If the Issuer chooses to redeem the Securities in accordance with this provision, the Issuer shall redeem all, but not part, of the Securities then outstanding on the fifth Business Day after the notice of early redemption has been published (the "Early Redemption Date") and shall pay or cause to be paid the Early Redemption Amount in respect of each Security to the Securityholders for value on such Early Redemption Date, subject to any applicable fiscal or other laws or regulations.
 Payments of any applicable taxes and redemption expenses will be made by the relevant Securityholder and the Issuer shall not have any liability in respect thereof.
 Following the payment of the Early Redemption Amount, no further amounts will be due to the Securityholders.